 Preprocess your data

-You can go to the “Workspaces” page and create a new project.
-Then, import all resources that you need to the project.
-In a project, you can import data from different sources and combine them together.
-(Visit here to learn how to combine datasets together)
+Once you have your resources, you can go to the “Workspaces” page and create a new project.
+Then, import all of the resources that you need to build the dashboard into the project.

 Export data to Metabase

 Once your table is ready, click the “export” button to send the table to Metabase.

 When you export, you will be taken to Workflow.
 Drag the Metabase block to the canvas under Destination and link the table that you’d like to export by dragging from the table to the Metabase block.